 Jack Cochran, MD, FACS, is the executive director of The Permanente Federation, headquartered in Oakland, Calif.
-The Permanente Federation represents the national interests of the regional Permanente Medical Groups, which employ more than 16,000 physicians, who care for 9 million Kaiser Permanente members.
-Kaiser Permanente is composed of the Permanente Medical Groups, Kaiser Foundation Health Plan, Inc., and Kaiser Foundation Hospitals.
+The Permanente Federation represents the national interests of the regional Permanente Medical Groups, which employ more than 17,000 physicians, who care for approximately 9.6 million Kaiser Permanente members.
+Kaiser Permanente is composed of the Permanente Medical Groups, Kaiser Foundation Health Plan, Inc. and Kaiser Foundation Hospitals.

-Dr. Cochran serves as a member of the board of directors of the Alliance of Community Health Plans and the UCSF Global Health Group Advisory Board.
+Dr. Cochran serves as a member of the board of directors of the National Quality Forum, the American Alliance of Community Health Plans, the American Medical Group Foundation and the UCSF Global Health Group Advisory Board.
 For more than 20 years, he has volunteered his reconstructive surgery and consulting services in Third World countries, aiding underserved populations in Nicaragua, the Philippines, Ecuador, Tanzania and Nepal.
-Dr. Cochran is also a past president of the Consortium for Community Centered Comprehensive Child Care (C6), a foundation that has built hospitals in East Africa.
-He is a vocal advocate for nurses and oversees the Lois and John Cochran Education Award, an annual scholarship given to oncology nurses at Lutheran Medical Center in Denver.
+Dr. Cochran is also a past president of the Consortium for Community Centered Comprehensive Child Care (known as C6), a foundation that has built hospitals in East Africa.
+He is a vocal advocate for nurses and oversees the Lois and John Cochran Education Award, an annual scholarship given to oncology nurses at the Lutheran Medical Center in Denver.